AvaProtocol/OAK-docs/_docs/testnet-tokens.md

 ---
 title: Get Testnet Tokens
-subtitle: Learn more about how to get Testnet Tokens from discord
+subtitle: Learn about how to get testnet tokens from our Discord
 author: charles
 tags: [testing]
 ---